wdawson/okta.github.io/_source/_posts/2019-02-19-add-oauth-device-flow-to-any-server.md

 tags: [oauth, oauth2, php, device, oauth2 device flow]
 image: blog/oauth-device-flow-proxy/syfy.jpg
 tweets:
-- "Using the #OAuth Device Flow on servers that don't support it"
+- "How to use the #OAuth Device Flow on servers that don't support it"
 - "Here's a way to add the #OAuth Device Flow to servers that don't have native support"
 - "This tutorial from @aaronpk shows you how you can start using the OAuth Device Flow today with any OAuth server!"
 ---